ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - Kubernetes etc
 - Kube Proxy

 In the chart configuration, monitoring of kube-controller-manager, kube-scheduler, kube-proxy, kubelet components has been disabled.

-See below section ["K3S components monitoring"](#k3s-components-monitoring) to know the reason why this has been disabled in kube-prometheus-stack and how to configure the monitoring of K3s.

 Only the monitoring of `coreDNS` component has not been disabled.

+See below section, ["K3S components monitoring"](#k3s-components-monitoring), to know why monitoring of kubernetes components has been disabled in kube-prometheus-stack and how to configure manually the monitoring of K3s.

 #### PrometheusRule Objects